-Soft and sweet cinnamon apples combined with a crispy oat topping make this Oaty Apple Crumble a comforting and warming dessert that the whole family will love and it's lighter than most desserts too!
-Healthy apple crumble, that still has all the flavour.
+Soft and sweet cinnamon apples with an oat crumble topping make this apple crumble with oats a comforting and warming dessert that the whole family will love and it's lighter than most desserts too!
+Healthy apple crumble, that still has all the flavour, but a crumble mix with oats.

 Jump to: